AlanDeSmet/TIS-100-Hackers-Guide/src/assembly.markdown

 **`LAST`** - Port.
 Refers to the same port used by the last reference to `ANY`, either in read or write.
 If `ANY` has not been used, attempts to use `LAST` as a _source_ will return 0, while attempts to use `LAST` as a _destination_ will block forever.

 _source_ can be ACC, NIL, UP, DOWN, LEFT, RIGHT, ANY, LAST, or an integer from −999 through 999, inclusive.
-If the value is an integer, it is used directory.
+If the value is an integer, it is used directly.
 Otherwise the register or port is read for the value to use.

 _destination_ can be ACC, NIL, UP, DOWN, LEFT, RIGHT, ANY, or LAST.